 When to visit:

-Kanchanaburi is the best base location for experiencing Death Railway.
+As said earlier, Kanchanaburi is the best base location for experiencing Death Railway.
 The best time to travel to Kanchanaburi is from mid-October to February.
-March to June are peak summer months, and temperatures can be more than 38-degree C. And July to September are monsoon months; it’s a tropical country!
+Since March to June are peak summer months, temperatures can be more than 38-degree C. July to September being monsoon months, rains can play spoilsport.

 How to reach Kanchanaburi:

 There is no airport in Kanchanaburi.
 But there are regular bus services from Bangkok, and other cities in Thailand.
-There are direct trains from Bangkok to Kanchanaburi as well.
+Besides, there are direct trains from Bangkok to Kanchanaburi as well.

 Where to stay: